Wisconsin Horse Council Capital Improvement Grant

 ___________________________________________________________

-Please click on the links below to see a breakdown of the funds that the WHC Trail Grant Committee has given out over the years.
+Please click on the link below to see a breakdown of the funds that the WHC Trail Grant Committee has given out over the years.

 In 1998 Wisconsin Horse Council Trails committee started a trail grant program that has since grown to more than anyone expected.
 Since that first year when a total of $3500 was given out for 6 grants in 4 parks including Underdown , Oconto County Forest, Ahnapee Trail and Yellowstone.
 The program has been beneficial to countless parks around the state.

-During the 17 years Wisconsin Horse Council –Trails Committee has awarded $260, 521 for improvement on our trails.
+Since then, the Wisconsin Horse Council –Trails Committee has awarded $416,300 for improvements on our trails.
 Each grant recipient must match the grant with at least 50% in kind amount.
-Just doing the math that is $334,121.
 But wait it gets better!
 Many of the projects that have been undertaken far exceed the 50% match, making that total closer to a half a million dollar in improvements to the public equine trails in Wisconsin!

 In working at Midwest Horse Fair, we promote joining the horse council, and the most frequently asked question is - What does Wisconsin Horse Council do for me?
 This $500,000 is only a small part of the contributions of WHC to the equine industry, but the results quietly affect many in a positive experience on the trails.